 There were visitors always.
 It was customary for a passer-by to call in, unheralded, at any time.
 A man would call to light his pipe, while on one knee, or to get a drink of water from the white enamel bucket.
 Stranger or resident would all drink from the same mug; no bugs on mugs!
 News was also shared.
-The woman going to collect ‘glórán’, at ‘the horses drink’, to feed the growing suck-bonhams or piglets would call and show her swollen arthritic hands in hope of easing the pain; ‘a problem shared was a problem halved’ and this sharing was better than an application of the carefully preserved, cure-all, goose-grease.
+The woman, Bridget Slattery, known to us as Bridgie, going to collect ‘glórán’, at ‘the horses drink’, to feed the growing suck-bonhams or piglets would call and show her swollen arthritic hands in hope of easing the pain; ‘a problem shared was a problem halved’ and this sharing was better than an application of the carefully preserved, cure-all, goose-grease.
 How I relished the boxty she made and nobody else knew how to make it.
 The man who had a hangover on Monday and couldn’t complete the day at work sometimes hid his bicycle at the end of the house and slept the hours away until it was the right time to go home having paid a second time for his weekend indulgences.
 The woman who came and wrote the important letters to faraway family members had the inside track and shared all confidences.
 Night visitors shortened the winter nights by telling of their experiences and contributing to any family ventures.
 Rob loved to sing, once started; tuning-up was by way of partial refusal in order to create the right atmosphere.
 He was very good and was only threatened in quality by his workman baritone.
 His was Albert Hall style coming from stage experience, as he held a rolled newspaper, conferring like, in his hands.
 We clapped and shouted ‘powerful’.

 An occasional visit from Johnny, at the end of the forties, brought us to new horizons in communication technology.
 A man with a home-made wireless! all done from a diagram in a book, with coils of light wire and more wire, a magnet, a safety pin and a headphone.
 We could find ‘Athlone’ even if at times faint.
 The fainter the better; something we again experienced when we got the battery radios.
 When a battery was low or wearing out and volume fading, the expression ‘glued to the radio’ was small exaggeration.
 Hearing was believing as we were kindly and willingly dragged into the new magical world of sound radio.
 Thank you Johnny.
 There was always tea for regular or casual visitor even during the war-rationing.
 These simple visitors are just a few of those, now ‘clothed in white’, paradoxically, on permanent ‘cuairt’ to the eternal visitors’ centre.